-In fact, hiking to the Boiling Lake was one of the main tourist offerings on the island – if you are fit that is, and if you have more than just a day in Dominica.
+In fact, the Boiling Lake Hike is one of the main tourist offerings on the island – if you are fit that is, and if you have more than just a day in Dominica.

 I had planned our trip to Dominica because it was offbeat.
 Because there are no large resorts on the island and little tourism compared to other islands and countries in the region, and because Dominica is known as the nature island – still densely jungled and undeveloped.

 So hiking to an obscure attraction like a boiling lake definitely intrigued me.

 A lot of the information I found online about hiking to the boiling lake was contradictory, some accounts described it as the most difficult hike you could possibly do, others made it sound like a pretty standard day hike.